Meet the Team

 Samantha’s background is in communications, event organising and project coordination in corporate and NGO roles.
 She has worked and lived in the UK, Australia and New Zealand and enjoys connecting and meeting with people from all walks of life.
 Samantha is also the vice president of a charity, New Zealand Pompe Network, through which she advocates for equitable health outcomes for rare disorders in New Zealand.

-National Support Manager
+Care Support Manager

 Megan Fitzgibbon